-Honey is a thick, golden liquid produced, most popularly, by honeybees, and is derived from the nectar of flowers.
-A lemon is a small, yellow, ellipsoidal fruit cultivated for its uniquely tart taste and used as a flavoring agent in foods, desserts, baked goods, and alcoholic beverages.
+Honey, a thick, golden liquid produced, most popularly, by honeybees, is derived from the nectar of flowers.
+The citrus fruit lemon is a small, yellow, ellipsoidal fruit cultivated for its uniquely tart taste and used as a flavoring agent in many entrees, desserts, baked goods, and alcoholic beverages.

-Many people prefer to use honey, as opposed to granulated sugar or other sweeteners, because this pure sugary substance also has impressive antibacterial and anti-inflammatory properties.
+Many people prefer honey, to granulated sugar or other sweeteners, because this pure sugary substance also has impressive antibacterial and anti-inflammatory properties.
 For example, honey can be stored almost indefinitely, as microorganisms find it nearly impossible to grow on honey.
-Aside from its intense sugar content, honey also contains small amounts of other critical vitamins and minerals, including riboflavin, iron, zinc, vitamin B6 and dietary fiber, among others.
+Aside from its intense sugar content, honey also contains small amounts of other critical vitamins and minerals, including riboflavin (B2), iron, zinc, vitamin B6 and dietary fiber, among others.

-Lemon juice has an active ingredient called citric acid, which is commonly used as a cleaning agent since it has powerful antibacterial and antiseptic properties.
+Lemon juice has an active ingredient called citric acid, which is commonly used as a cleaning agent given its powerful antibacterial and antiseptic properties.
 Lemons, lemon juice, and lemon essential oil are also important for alternative or natural medicine practitioners, due to the high levels of antioxidants and phytonutrients present in this fruit.

-However, while lemons are excellent health boosters on their own, they become even more powerful (and palatable) when combined with honey to make a honey lemon drink!
+While lemons are excellent health boosters on their own, they become even more powerful (and palatable) when combined with honey!

 How to Make a Honey Lemon Drink?